Daniel-KM/Omeka-S-module-BulkImport/README.md

 To import an uri with a label, the value should be the uri, a space and the label.
 To import a value as an Omeka resource, use header `Relation ^^resource`.
 The value should be the internal id or a resource identifier (generally dcterms:identifier).
+To import a custom vocab value, the header should contain `^^customvocab:xxx`, where "xxx" is the identifier of the vocab or its label without spaces.
 To import multiple targets for a column, use the separator "|" in the header.
 Note that if there may be multiple properties, only the first language and type will be used.
 It allows to keep consistency in the metadata.